 We recognize that the best bow may vary from one person to the next, depending on needs and preferences.
 But really, some bows are better than others.
 Just like with throwing knives, the quality of a bow can make all the difference when aiming at a target.

-Sit still because we are about to let you in on what makes a good recurve bow and present you with the best recurve bows you can buy today.
+Otherwise, sit tight.
+We’re about to let you in on what makes a good recurve bow and present you with the best recurve bows you can buy today.

 There is no going back if you get this one in your hands because it feels and looks good.
 You will be treated to a blend of Maple and Dymondwood, which gives the riser a comfortable grip.
 Plus, there’s something heartwarming about holding natural wood.